-Bakersfield Renewable Fuels, LLC, formerly Alon Bakersfield Property, Inc., is one of the parties to an action pending in the United States Court of Appeals for the Ninth Circuit.
-In June 2019, the jury awarded the plaintiffs approximately \$6.7 million against Alon Bakersfield Property, Inc. and Paramount Petroleum Corporation (a parent company of Alon Bakersfield Property, Inc.) at the time of the award in 2019).
-Under the agreements pursuant to which we purchased Bakersfield Renewable Fuels, LLC (Alon Bakersfield Property, Inc.) Alon Paramount agreed to assume and be liable for (and to indemnify, defend, and hold Bakersfield Renewable Fuels harmless from) this litigation.
-In addition, Paramount Petroleum has posted a bond to cover this judgment amount.
+BKRF, formerly Alon Bakersfield Property, Inc., is one of the parties to an action pending in the United States Court of Appeals for the Ninth Circuit.
+In June 2019, the jury awarded the plaintiffs approximately \$6.7 million against Alon Bakersfield Property, Inc. and Paramount Petroleum Corporation (a parent company of Alon Bakersfield Property, Inc. at the time of the award in 2019).
+Under the agreements pursuant to which we purchased BKRF, Alon Paramount agreed to assume and be liable for (and to indemnify, defend, and hold BKRF harmless from) this litigation.
+In addition, Paramount Petroleum Corporation has posted a bond to cover this judgmentamount.
 All legal fees in this matter are being paid by Alon Paramount.
-As Paramount Petroleum Corporation and the Company are jointly and severally liable for the judgement, and Paramount Petroleum Corporation has agreed to absorb all of the liability and has posted a bond to cover the judgement amount, no loss has been accrued by the Company with respect to this matter.
+As Paramount Petroleum Corporation and the Company are jointly and severally liable for the judgment, and Paramount Petroleum Corporation has agreed to absorb all of the liability and has posted a bond to cover the judgment amount, no loss has been accrued by the Company with respect to this matter.
+In August 2021, the Ninth Circuit entered a limited remand to the district court to determine whether it properly exercised jurisdiction over Alon Bakersfield Property, Inc. and Paramount Petroleum Corporation, and the district court has authorized jurisdictional discovery to resolve that matter.